Luzhniki Stadium: Renovation for FIFA World Cup

 The original stadium was demolished in 2013 to give a way for the construction of a new stadium.
 However, the self-supported cover was retained.
 The facade wall was retained as well, due to its architectural value, and was later reconnected to the new building.
 Construction of the new stadium was completed in 2017.
 The total cost of repairs was 24 billion rubles.

 The 2018 FIFA World Cup was held in Russia with the Luzhniki Stadium selected as the venue for the opening match and also the final, which was held on 15 July 2018.
 For the 2018 World Cup the stadium organized six checkpoints with 39 inspection lanes and seven pedestrian points with 427 points for the passage of spectators.
 About 900 scanners, 3000 cameras and monitors were installed.
 Special seats were provided for fans with disabilities.
 The stadium's capacity was increased from 78,000 to 81,000 seats, partly caused by the removal of the athletics track around the pitch.
 In 2018 FIFA named the stadium as best arena in the world.

 The stadium joins Rome's Stadio Olimpico, London's old Wembley Stadium, Berlin's Olympiastadion and Munich's Olympiastadion as the only stadiums to have hosted the finals of the FIFA World Cup and UEFA's European Cup/Champions League and featured as a main stadium of the Summer Olympic Games.
-Saint Denis' Stade de France is scheduled to become another in 2024.
+Saint Denis' Stade de France became another in 2024.